Diffusion transitions in a 2D periodic lattice: Abstract

 \section{Abstract}

 Spatial diffusion of particles in periodic potential models has provided a good framework for studying the role of chaos in global properties of classical systems.
-Here a bidimensional ``soft'' billiard, classically modeled from an optical lattice hamiltonian system, is used to study diffusion transitions with the control parameters variation.
-Sudden transitions between normal and ballistic regimes are found and characterized by inspection of the topological changes in phase-space.
-Transitions correlated with increases in global stability area are shown to occur for energy levels where local maxima points become accessible, deviating trajectories approaching it.
+Here a bidimensional ``soft'' billiard, classically modeled from an optical lattice Hamiltonian system, is used to study diffusion transitions under variation of the control parameters.
+Sudden transitions between normal and ballistic regimes are found and characterized by inspection of topological changes in phase-space.
+Transitions correlated with increases in global stability area are shown to occur for energy levels where local maxima points become accessible, deviating trajectories approaching them.
 These instabilities promote a slowing down of the dynamics and an island myriad bifurcation phenomenon, along with the suppression of long flights within the lattice.
-Other diffusion regime variations occurring during small intervals of control parameters are shown to be related to the emergence of a set of orbits with long flights, thus altering the total average displacement for long integration times but without global changes in phase-space.
+Other diffusion regime variations occurring within small intervals of control parameters are shown to be related to the emergence of a set of orbits with long flights, thus altering the total average displacement for long integration times but without global changes in phase-space.